[HISTORY: Adopted by the City Council of the City of Hoboken 6-20-2018 by Ord. No. B-48. Amendments noted where applicable.]

 spoons, stoppers, paddles, placemats, napkins, doilies, wrapping materials,

-toothpicks, and all similar articles that are intended by the manufacturer
+toothpicks, and all similar articles that are intended by the retail

-to be used once for eating or drinking or that are generally recognized
+establishment to be used once for eating or drinking or that are generally

-by the public as items to be discarded after one use.
-Straws are intentionally
+recognized by the public as items to be discarded after one use.
+Straws

 - SINGLE-USE PLASTIC CARRY-OUT BAG